koles/gooddata-acme-demo/README.md

 This folder contains the ACME demo files and scripts for the GoodData Live! webinar series.
 For most visitors, the most useful thing here will be the scripts in the `bin` directory.

 The 'ACME' demo is meant to represent a fairly generic company that purchases, markets and sells things.
-It's scoope will evolve as the Webinar series progresses.
+It's scope will evolve as the Webinar series progresses.

 Check the Git tags/releases to obtain the configuration for a specific webinar episode.